Johnny DuPree

-Johnny DuPree (born November 18, 1953) is an American politician and member of the Democratic Party who served as the mayor of Hattiesburg, Mississippi from 2001 to 2017.
-He was the Democratic Party nominee for Governor of Mississippi in 2011, the first African-American major party nominee for Governor in Mississippi since the Reconstruction era.

-DuPree won the Democratic nomination for Secretary of State of Mississippi in the August 2019 primary, but lost in the November 2019 general election.

-DuPree was the Democrat candidate in Mississippi's 4th congressional district for the 2022 midterm elections.
+Johnny DuPree (born November 18, 1953) is an American politician and Democratic member-elect of the Mississippi Senate.
+DuPree notably served as the first African-American mayor of Hattiesburg, Mississippi from 2001 to 2017.
+He was the Democratic Party's nominee for Governor of Mississippi in 2011, the first African-American major party nominee for governor in Mississippi since the Reconstruction era.
+He was also its nominee for Secretary of State of Mississippi in 2019, and its nominee for Congress in Mississippi's 4th congressional district for the 2022 midterm elections.

 Early life and education

 Johnny DuPree was born in Fort Benning, Georgia.
 As a small boy, he moved to Hattiesburg, Mississippi, with his mother, brother, and sister.

-DuPree has bachelors and Master's degrees from the University of Southern Mississippi, and a PhD from Jackson State University.
+DuPree has bachelor's and master's degrees from the University of Southern Mississippi, and a PhD from Jackson State University.
 He is a member of Omega Psi Phi fraternity.

 Career

 DuPree entered public service in 1987 when he was appointed to the Hattiesburg Public School Board.
 A year later, he and his wife established a small real estate business.
 In 1991, he was elected to the Forrest County Board of Supervisors, where he served for 10 years before running for mayor of Hattiesburg in 2001.